qmattor/qmattor/README.md

 Greetings to whoever is reading this.
-I welcome to this repository of code.
+I welcome you to this repository of code.
 Some of this is half finished or just random stuff.
 Thank you for looking :)